-If σ Ori E lies in the cluster at d ~ 390 pc, then log $(L_x/L) = -6.75$.
-This is in better agreement with other B2V stars, but still at the high end of the range.
-The high L_x/L ratio obtained even at the nominal cluster distance, along with persistent flaring, leave open the possibility that a late-type companion may be contributing to the X-ray emission of σ Ori E. However, there have been no reports of the detection of a companion so far.
+In summary, the $L_x/L$ ratio for $\sigma$ Ori E is anomalously high compared to other B2V stars if it lies at d = 640 pc.
+If the star lies in the cluster at d = 390 pc, the ratio is in better agreement with that of other X-ray luminous B2V stars, but still at the high end of the range if the nominal stellar parameters are adopted.
+These indications that the $L_x/L$ ratio is high and persistent X-ray flaring leave open the possibility that a late-type companion may be contributing to the X-ray emission of $\sigma$ Ori E. However, there have been no reports of the detection of a companion so far.

 The rather high plasma temperature for this star and its X-ray variability are not consistent with radiative wind shock predictions.
 The detection of a strong magnetic field gives reason to believe that the magnetically-confined wind shock (MCWS) picture may be relevant.
-This model is capable of producing higher plasma temperatures than the conventional radiative wind shock scenario and was originally formulated to explain hot plasma in stars with strong \sim kG magnetic fields such as the Ap star IQ Aur (Babel & Montmerle 1997a = BM97a).
-It has also been invoked to explain hard rotationally-modulated X-ray emission in the young magnetic O star θ^1 Ori C (Babel & Montmerle 1997b; Gagné et al. 2005; Schulz et al. 2000).
-The good agreement between model predictions and observed X-ray parameters for θ^1 Ori C found by Gagné et al. provides solid support for the MCWS interpretation.
+This model is capable of producing higher plasma temperatures than the conventional radiative wind shock scenario and was originally formulated to explain hot plasma in stars with strong ~kG magnetic fields such as the Ap star IQ Aur (Babel & Montmerle 1997a = BM97a).
+It has also been invoked to explain hard rotationally-modulated X-ray emission in the young magnetic O star $\theta^1$ Ori C (Babel & Montmerle 1997b; Donati et al. 2002; Gagné et al. 2005; Schulz et al. 2000).
+The good agreement between model predictions and observed X-ray parameters for $\theta^1$ Ori C found by Gagné et al. provides solid support for the MCWS interpretation.

 In the MCWS picture, a strong surface magnetic field can channel the wind flow into two oppositely directed streams from each hemisphere, which collide near the magnetic equator and liberate their kinetic energy in shock-heated plasma.
-The degree to which the wind is confined by the magnetic field is expressed in terms of the confinement parameter $\eta =$ $B{eq}^2 R^2 / \dot{M} v{\infty}$ where B{eq} is the equatorial magnetic field strength (ud-Doula & Owocki 2002).
-For B ~ 2 kG and plausible mass-loss parameters (Groote & Hunger 1997), one obtains η >> 1 for σ Ori E. That is, the wind is strongly confined by the magnetic field.
+The degree to which the wind is confined by the magnetic field is expressed in terms of the confinement parameter $\eta = B{eq}^2 R^2 / \dot{M} v{\infty}$ where $B{eq}$ is the equatorial magnetic field strength (ud-Doula & Owocki 2002).
+For B ~ 2 kG and plausible mass-loss parameters (Groote & Hunger 1997), one obtains $\eta$ >> 1 for $\sigma$ Ori E. That is, the wind is strongly confined by the magnetic field.

 Building on earlier work, Townsend, Owocki, & Groote (2005) extended the MCWS idea into a rigidly rotating magnetosphere model.
-They showed that by allowing for the center of a dipole magnetic field to be displaced away from the center of the star, many aspects of the periodic behavior of σ Ori E could be explained.
+They showed that by allowing for the center of a dipole magnetic field to be displaced away from the center of the star, many aspects of the periodic behavior of $\sigma$ Ori E could be explained.
 This work has now been expanded into a rigid field hydrodynamics (RFHD) approach by Townsend, Owocki, & ud-Doula (2007).
-The RFHD approach is relevant to stars with strong magnetic fields such as σ Ori E where the wind has little effect on the field lines.
+The RFHD approach is relevant to stars with strong magnetic fields such as $\sigma$ Ori E where the wind has little effect on the field lines.